xiaodongQ/linux-5.10.10/README.md

-# linux5.10.10
+# linux-5.10.10

 linux kernel from https://github.com/torvalds/linux, 5.10.10 version

-for personal learn, delete some files
+only used for personal kernel learn, deleted some files